The Wonders of AI: We Are Retiring Our Bug Bounty Program

 TLDR

-• Turso is shutting down its $1,000 data-corruption bug bounty after AI-generated slop PRs overwhelmed maintainers, costing hours per submission while taking minutes to produce.
+• Turso is ending its $1,000 data-corruption bug bounty because AI-generated slop PRs overwhelmed maintainers, making the cost of review unsustainable.

 Key Takeaways